kitao/pyxel/README.md

 ### Special Controls

-The following special controls can be performed while a Pyxel application is running:
+The following special controls can be performed while a Pyxel application is running:

 - `Alt(Option)+1`
 Save the screenshot to the desktop